-Drug abuse kills about 200,000 people worldwide each year, according to a new United Nations (UN) report, devastating families and bringing misery to thousands of people.
-But if your loved ones are having a hard time struggling with drug addiction it is the best thing to bring him/her to the nearest recovery programs rehabilitation.
+According to the most recent World Drug Report, drug abuse kills about 585,000 people worldwide.
+This affects and hurts thousands of friends and families every year.
+But if your loved ones are having a hard time struggling with drug addiction, the best thing to bring him/her to the nearest recovery programs rehabilitation.
+IV drug use is one of the main causes of death, due to the increased risk of overdosing.

 What is IV Drug use?